-Digitalisation enables sustainability in construction.
+Digitalization enables sustainability in construction.

 For decades, the construction industry has been responsible for inconceivable amounts of green gas emissions and incomprehensible volumes of waste.

 Not only does this enable us to make greener choices, but we’ll also save money.
-Money which can be used to build more schools, better hospitals and safer housing.
+Money which can be used to build more schools, better hospitals, and safer housing.
 It’s a win for you and a win for the world around you.

 The future of construction is in the digital.

 The odds are stacked against the traditionalists.
-The digital transformation is coming and we'll need to reinvent ourselves sooner rather than later.
+The digital transformation is coming, and we'll need to reinvent ourselves sooner rather than later.

 The world around us is changing.
-So the question is: do you want to be at the forefront or do you want to fall behind your competitors?
+So the question is: do you want to be at the forefront, or do you want to fall behind your competitors?